dotnet/docs-aspire/docs/fundamentals/testing.md

 ## Summary

-By using the .NET Aspire testing project template, you can easily create test projects for your .NET Aspire projects.
+By using the .NET Aspire testing project template, you can easily create test projects for your .NET Aspire solutions.
 The template project includes a sample test that you can use as a starting point for your tests.
 The `DistributedApplicationTestingBuilder` follows a familiar pattern to the `WebApplicationFactory` in ASP.NET Core.
 It allows you to create a test host for your distributed application and run tests against it.

 ## See also